-- (b) Key sources of estimation uncertainty (Continued) - (iv) Income tax and deferred tax
+(b) Key sources of estimation uncertainty (Continued)

+(iii) Income tax and deferred tax

-The Group is principally subject to Malaysian and PRC corporate income tax.
-Significant judgement is required on the interpretation of tax laws and legislations during the estimation of the provision for income tax.
-There are transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
-The Group recognises liabilities for tax based on estimates of assessment of the tax liability due.
+There are certain transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business of the Group.
+The Group recognises liabilities for tax based on estimates of whether the tax liability will be due.
 Where the final tax outcome is different from the amounts that were initially recorded, such differences would impact the income tax and deferred income tax provisions, where applicable, in the period in which such determination is made.